spekkio-bot/spekkio-cli-POC/README.md

 ### `./build.sh`

-Running `build.sh` with no arguments will build a binary to the `bin/` directory.
+Running `build.sh` with no arguments will run tests and, if all tests are successful, build a binary to the `bin/` directory.
 You can then navigate to `bin/` and run `./spekkio`.

 ### `./build.sh prod`, `./build.sh p`

-This will build a binary to `/usr/local/bin`.
+This will build a binary to `/usr/local/bin` after running and passing all tests.
 You will then be able to run Spekkio globally with `spekkio`.

+### `./build.sh dryrun`, `./build.sh test`, `./build.sh d`, `./build.sh t`

+This will run tests without building an executable.

 ## License